shardus/website-docs.shardus.com/pages/docs/api/configuration/logs.md

 ## appenders

-The `appenders` parameter is an `Object` used to define output settings for the different types of log files.
+The `appenders` parameter is an `Object` used to define output settings for the different types of log files:

 ```json
 "appenders": {